Skip to main content

 Encryption is just the first step.
 Here are a few other security features to keep your files protected while working with your team:

-• Control access with permissions: Restrict who can view, edit, or download files, ensuring sensitive data stays in the right hands.
+• Control access with permissions: Restrict who can view, edit or download files, ensuring sensitive data stays in the right hands.
 File permissions settings are easy to use in your Dropbox account.

 • Use secure cloud storage: There’s no need for security to slow you down.
-Your cloud storage lets you store, edit, and collaborate on encrypted documents in real time, keeping projects moving without safety risks.
+Your cloud storage lets you store, edit and collaborate on encrypted documents in real time, keeping projects moving without safety risks.

 And security doesn’t mean sacrificing productivity.
 Dropbox brings together powerful encryption with intuitive collaboration tools, so your team can work smarter without worrying about data risks.